atulkakrana/helper.github/README.md

 |*.PNG                          | Generate images if settings are configured in "prepro.set"|

 ### Install prerequisites
-Some Linux knowledge is required to install packages from commad-line.
-If you have no Linux experience, then take help from IT department or Linux Administartor.
+A working knowledge of Linux is expected to install these packages from command-line.
+If you have no Linux experience, then take help from IT department or Linux Administrator.

 1. INSTALL **Python3** [Ignore this step you have Python v3]
     Follow instructions from https://www.python.org/downloads/